-One of the few ballets created based on the legendary tale, with original choreography by Victoria Morgan, King Arthur’s Camelot transports us to the mystical land of Camelot where the story of King Arthur, Lancelot and Guinevere unfolds in a visually stunning display of dance, drama and magic that the whole family will love!
+One of the few ballets based on the legendary tale, King Arthur’s Camelot transports us to the mystical land of Camelot where the story of King Arthur, Lancelot, and Guinevere unfolds in a visually stunning display of dance, drama, and magic!
+Exquisite costumes by Sandra Woodall, one of the dance world’s most sought after designers, and an original score by John Estacio set the scene as King Arthur navigates the trials of love and betrayal amidst a kingdom at war.
 Complete with puppets, projections and jousting, this ballet is fit for royalty so bring your whole castle and court!
-Exquisite costumes by Sandra Woodall, one of the dance world’s most sought after designers, and an original score by John Estacio set the scene as the newly crowned King Arthur takes on the trials of love and betrayal amidst a kingdom at war.

-The story begins in a land torn apart by the chaos of war.
+This epic story begins in a land torn apart by the chaos of war.
 The only survivor is a boy named Arthur.
-The passionate powers of chaos embodied by the swirling Ladies of the Lake try to destroy Arthur but the Sorcerer Merlin emerges from the stone to adopt him.
-He teaches him to lead men with honor and brotherhood, and when the fighting begins to re-ignite, young Arthur pulls the sword Excalibur from the stone and is proclaimed king.
+The passionate powers of chaos embodied by the swirling Ladies of the Lake try to destroy Arthur, but the Sorcerer Merlin emerges from the stone to adopt him.
+Merlin teaches Arthur to lead men with honor and in the spirit of brotherhood, and when the fighting begins to re-ignite, young Arthur pulls the sword Excalibur from the stone and is proclaimed king.

-Once Arthur is crowned, Merlin helps him to win the affection of the girl who has been chosen as his Queen, the young princess Guinevere.
+Once Arthur is crowned king, Merlin helps him to win the affection of the young princess Guinevere.
 Their youthful infatuation blooms and they are married in a joyous celebration uniting all the people of the land.
 Even the arrival of the pompous knight Lancelot, who has come to prove he is the greatest knight in the kingdom, cannot undo the joy of the event.
-The King and the knights perform the Dance of Honor and inaugurate the legendary peace of Camelot.
+King Arthur and the knights perform the Dance of Honor and inaugurate the legendary peace of Camelot.

 The Ladies of the Lake know that deep in the souls of men lurk passions that are not so easily tamed by marriage and honor.
 They create an ambitious and devious mortal named Mordred to infiltrate the kingdom and help them undo the peace and honor that King Arthur has brought to the land.

-With faith in the bond of brotherhood, King Arthur plans to knight Mordred and prepares to initiate him in the Dance of Honor.
-Mordred has no interest in honor and mocks the solemnity of the ceremony angering everyone – especially King Arthur who rips the crest of Camelot from his chest.
+With faith in the bond of brotherhood, Arthur plans to knight Mordred and prepares to initiate him in the Dance of Honor.
+Mordred has no interest in honor and mocks the solemnity of the ceremony angering everyone, especially King Arthur who rips the crest of Camelot from his chest.

 In the forest, the knights are hunting game and Lancelot has not shown up.
 Mordred joins them to spread the rumor of Lancelot and Guinevere.
 Someone is heard approaching and all hide to spy.